yarisvt/tyk-docs/tyk-docs/content/getting-started/getting-started.md

     - /try-out-tyk/tutorials/tutorials/
 ---

+Tyk offers an open source API Gateway that is fast, scalable and modern.
+Tyk also offers a full life-cycle API Management Platform with an API Gateway, API Analytics, Developer Portal and API Management Dashboard.

+Not sure what you need?
+Visit our [solutions comparison](/docs/tyk-solutions) page to get started
-First of all, make sure you have a Tyk environment installed, whether it's self-managed OSS or Enterprise, or Cloud.

-Start at one of the [Tyk Solutions](/docs/tyk-solutions) and then come back here to create your first API!
+Once you have a Tyk environment installed, whether it's self-managed OSS or Enterprise, or Cloud, come back here to create your first API!

 The following tutorials will show you how to get up and running with Tyk depending on your installation type.